-Major Dooley died on November 16, 1922 at Grace Hospital at the age of 81.
+James Dooley died on November 16, 1922 at Grace Hospital at the age of 81.
 He first was buried with his former Confederate comrades in Hollywood Cemetery, and later reinterred upon completion of the mausoleum at Maymont.
 Through the many bequests of his will, he became one of Richmond’s greatest benefactors.
-To St. Joseph’s Orphanage, he left three million dollars, the largest bequest ever received by a Roman Catholic charity in the U.S. up to that time.
+To St. Joseph’s Villa (formerly St. Joseph's Orphanage), he left three million dollars, the largest bequest ever received by a Roman Catholic charity in the U.S. up to that time.
 Upon his death, Richmonders learned that Maymont would be left to the City of Richmond as a park and museum subsequent to Mrs. Dooley’s death.
 Mrs. Dooley gave a half million dollars to build the Richmond Public Library as a memorial to her husband.

 A descendant of several old Virginia families, Sarah (“Sallie”) O. May, the eighth of nine children, was born on July 23, 1846, in Lunenburg County at Locust Grove, the plantation of her mother’s parents, Peter and Sally Bacon Jones.
 Her father, Dr. Henry May, was born in Petersburg and was a descendant of Nathaniel Harrison of Brandon Plantation and Sir Edward Digges, one of the early royal governors of the colony (1655-58).
 Her mother, Julia Jones, died when she was no more than seven years old.
 Thereafter, she spent lengthy visits with her older, married sisters who resided in Staunton, Virginia.
 She married the promising young attorney James Dooley in 1869, and they began their life together in Richmond.